MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-trial-sign-up.md

 1. Navigate to https://dynamics.microsoft.com/intelligent-order-management
 1. Click start free trial.
 1. Provide your email.
 1. Select the option to create a new account.
-You can see an overview of this process in this blog post. https://community.dynamics.com/365/dynamics-365-intelligent-order-management/b/dynamics-365-intelligent-order-management-blog/posts/dynamics-365-intelligent-order-management-preview-release
+For more information, see [Dynamics 365 Intelligent Order Management (Preview) release](https://community.dynamics.com/365/dynamics-365-intelligent-order-management/b/dynamics-365-intelligent-order-management-blog/posts/dynamics-365-intelligent-order-management-preview-release).
 1. Now you’ll have a new free tenant and will automatically be the admin.

-You can see additional information on the deployment options at this help topic. https://docs.microsoft.com/en-us/dynamics365/intelligent-order-management/deploy
+For more information, see [Deployment](deploy.md).

 If the issue persists after creating a new tenant, try to deploy the environment directly from the power platform admin center: